This ABBA Reunion Is Only Going To Disappoint You

 Advertisement

-I recommend hitting up a sing-along to Mamma Mia 2 at your local movie theater instead.
+I recommend hitting up a sing-along to Mamma Mia 2 at your local cinema instead.
 You'll probably leave happier.

 Read These Stories Next: